-The earnings/(loss) per share performance of the Compumedics Group in the 2023 financial year reflects the write-off of assets associated with the MEG business in the first half of the 2023 financial year.
-The group returned to profitable trading in the second half of the 2023 financial year.
+The earnings/(loss) per share performance of the Compumedics Group in the 2024 financial year reflects the improved trading performance of the Company on the back of higher sales, despite difficulties in the US and DWL businesses.
+The USA business began to turnaround in the second half of FY2024.